Sticky central limit theorems on open books: Probability measures on the open book

-where the reflection operator $R$ was defined in Definition~\ref{def:reflection}. \end{defin}
+where the reflection operator $R$ was defined in Definition \ref{defreflection}. \end{defin}

-\begin{rmk} In the definition of the folding map~$\Fk$, the leaf $L_k$ is identified with the subset $\oH_+ \subset \RR^{d+1}$, by slight abuse of notation (again).
+\begin{rmk} In the definition of the folding map $\Fk$, the leaf $L_k$ is identified with the subset $\oH_+ \subset \RR^{d+1}$, by slight abuse of notation (again).
 The other leaves $L_j$ are collapsed to the negative half-space $\oH_- \subset \RR^{d+1}$ via the reflection map.
-All of these identifications have the same effect on the spine~$S$, which becomes the hyperplane $H = \{0\} \times \RR^d \subset \RR^{d+1}$.
-For example, $F_4$ takes the picture in Example~\ref{e:openBook} to~$\RR^2$~as~follows.
+All of these identifications have the same effect on the spine $S$, which becomes the hyperplane $H = \{0\} \times \RR^d \subset \RR^{d+1}$.
+For example, $F_4$ takes the picture in Figure \ref{fd2K5} to $\RR^2$ as in Figure \ref{fig3}.

-The notations $H_+$ and~$H_-$ (with no bars) are reserved for the \emph{strictly positive} and \emph{strictly negative} open half-spaces that are the interiors of $\oH_+$ and~$\oH_-$, respectively. \end{rmk}
+The notations $H_+$ and $H_-$ (with no bars) are reserved for the \emph{strictly positive} and \emph{strictly negative} open half-spaces that are the interiors of $\oH_+$ and $\oH_-$, respectively. \end{rmk}

-\begin{lem} Under the folding map~$\Fk$, the measure $\mu$ pushes forward to a measure $\tilde\mu_k = \mu \circ \Fk^{-1}$ on~$\RR^{d+1}$ such that, given a Borel subset $A \subseteq \RR^{d+1}$,
+\begin{lem} Under the folding map $\Fk$, the measure $\mu$ pushes forward to a measure $\tilde\mu_k = \mu \circ \Fk^{-1}$ on $\RR^{d+1}$ such that, given a Borel subset $A \subseteq \RR^{d+1}$,